 Dear friends of the IIRE,

-You can find recordings of our previous sessions on iire.org.
+You can find the recordings here.